-Top North Korean official Kim Yong Chol reportedly heading to US
+Top North Korean official Kim Yong Chol heading to US

 "It shows a healthy process of the two sides working with sincerity to fundamentally change the relationship."

 Kim Yong Chol is the vice chairman of North Korea's Party Central Committee, and is Kim Jong Un's top official in charge of relations between North and South Korea.
-He's often pictured with the North Korean leader and attended his two recent meetings with South Korea's President Moon Jae-in at the demilitarized zone (DMZ) that divides the two Koreas.
+He's often pictured with the North Korean leader and attended his two recent meetings with South Korea's President Moon at the DMZ that divides the two Koreas.

-Kim Yong Chol was also pictured greeting US Secretary of State Mike Pompeo during a visit to Pyongyang earlier this month.
+Kim Yong Chol has already met at least one senior US official.
+He was pictured greeting US Secretary of State Mike Pompeo when the former CIA director visited Pyongyang earlier this month.

-He also traveled to Seoul in February for the Winter Olympics closing ceremony, a decision that surprised many considering he was believed to have masterminded the sinking of a South Korean navy ship in 2010 that killed 46 sailors while serving as North Korea's top intelligence official.
+Kim Yong Chol was part of the delegation from the North that traveled South in February for the Winter Olympics closing ceremony, a decision that surprised many considering he was believed to have masterminded the sinking of a South Korean navy ship in 2010 that killed 46 sailors while serving as North Korea's top intelligence official.

 A busy weekend